gt-scheduler/website/README.md

 ## License & Copyright Notice

 This work is a derivative of the original and spectacular [GT Scheduler](https://github.com/64json/gt-scheduler) project created by Jinseo Park.
-Several contributors have since modified this work, including members from [GT Bits of Good](bitsofgood.org/).

-The original work & all modifications are licensed under the [AGPL v3.0](https://github.com/64json/gt-scheduler/blob/master/LICENSE) license.
+The original work and all modifications are licensed under the [AGPL v3.0](https://github.com/64json/gt-scheduler/blob/master/LICENSE) license.

 ### Original Work